 Below is a collaboration piece by Chilean street artists INTI, Charquipunk y LRM found on Subida Cumming.

-One of my favorite spots in Valparaíso to spend time wandering around is the Galvez passage.
-This narrow street is tucked in a crevice of Cerro Alegre and is a little hub of street art, galleries, cafés and shops featuring local designers.
-Walking the whole of this cobblestone passage you’ll find more recognizable pieces by Cuellimangui and Daniel Marceli, some playful painted doors, an extra hairy lady (La Mujer Peluda), a whimsical Mermaid, colorful stairs with inspirational quotes, an old school print shop and much, much more!
+Walking the length of this cobblestone passage you’ll find more recognizable pieces by Cuellimangui and Daniel Marceli, some playful painted doors, an extra hairy lady (La Mujer Peluda), a whimsical Mermaid, colorful stairs with inspirational quotes, an old school print shop and much, much more!

 Here’s a little preview:

-Looking for more information on the history of Valpo’s street artists and their incredible works?
+Looking for more information on the history of Valparaiso street artists and their incredible works?
 Try taking ValpoStreetArt’s GraFREEti Tour during your visit.
-It’s offered everyday, twice a day (once on Sundays) and is such a great introduction to the art scene in Valparaíso!
-Oh yeah, and big plus- it’s FREE!
+It’s offered every day, twice a day (once on Sundays) and is such a great introduction to the art scene in the city!
+Oh yeah, and a big plus- it’s FREE!
 Tips are of course appreciated.

-So, what do you think of Valparaíso’s street art scene?
-Where is your favorite place to find street art?
+So, what do you think of Valparaiso’s street art scene?
+Where is your favorite city to find street art?

 Liked this post?
 Pin it to save for later! 😀